Digital Methamphetamine and Cocaine Addiction Treatment in Arizona on your smartphone

 You can beat addiction without going to drug rehab

-You can use Affect’s smartphone app for meth, crack and cocaine addiction treatment anywhere in Arizona.
+You don’t have to go to rehab to beat addiction.
+You can use Affect’s smartphone app for alcohol, meth, crack and cocaine addiction treatment anywhere in Arizona.
 We accept Medicaid and can work with you to get treatment that works at more affordable rates than residential inpatient or outpatient drug rehab.
-Check to find out if you are qualified for our program.
+Many of our members have no out of pocket costs.

 Getting treatment for meth and cocaine addiction in Arizona has never been easier, and never been better.
 Affect’s integrated digital addiction treatment program is different from meth rehab.
 An app on your smartphone connects you to effective online telehealth addiction treatment for methamphetamine and cocaine.

 Our treatment is always available wherever you are in Arizona and whenever you need it.
 Affect specializes specifically in stimulant addictions and has double the success rate of outpatient rehab programs in treating meth, coke and crack addiction.

 How does digital addiction treatment work with Affect?